Hossam-H22/E-Commerce__API/README.md

 <a id="Media_Upload"></a>

 ## Media Upload
-Cloudinary integration allows for easy and efficient management of media files associated with categories, products, ..etc.
+Cloudinary integration allows for easy and efficient management of media files associated with categories, brands, products, ..etc.
 Images and other media can be uploaded and linked to their records.